Secoisolariciresinol diglucoside: Studies on biological effects

 Secoisolariciresinol diglucoside slows the growth of human breast cancer in mice.

 Secoisolariciresinol diglucoside may be manipulated by different CYP enzymes in Eukaryotes.
-Due to its inherent size of 687Da, it will not pass the Blood–Brain Barrier (which is somewhat limited to molecules smaller than 500Da).
-For example, in one Histology group of adult patients with malignant glioma (Grade IV), consuming Secoisolariciresinol, resulted in 'poorer' survival outcomes, while the Grade III patients resulted in more positive outcomes (SDG with vitamin E).
+Due to its inherent size of 687Da, it will not pass the blood–brain barrier (which is somewhat limited to molecules smaller than 500Da).

+In one histology group of adult patients with Grade IV malignant glioma, consuming secoisolariciresinol is associated with poorer survival outcomes, while for Grade III patients it is associated with more positive outcomes.

 In rabbits, SDG reduced hypercholesterolemic atherosclerosis and this effect was associated with a decrease in serum cholesterol, LDL-C, and lipid peroxidation product and an increase in HDL-C and antioxidant reserve.

 SDG has been shown to counter oxidative stress in human colonic epithelial tissue and protect against mtDNA damage in vitro, by H_{2}O_{2} exposure, in a dose-dependent manner, and counters (in-vitro) oxidative stress on heart cells caused by Iron overload.